- Lisa Lou

 Socialize

+A hostess has expectations of her guests.
+They were invited to her home because she wanted to shower them with hospitality, but they were also hand-picked because she knew they would mingle well with those in attendance.
+As a guest we have the obligation to help “carry” the party.
+This is not a time to be shy.
+Walk up to different groups and introduce yourself.
 When I attend a party, I like to find the person in a room that is standing by themselves.
 I usually make them the first person I approach.
 One, I know they appreciate it, and two, I know this helps my hostess.
-If you are attending a sit-down dinner, most will begin with cocktails that last about 30-45 minutes before the hostess will call you to the table.
-If small talk is an area where you struggle, click the link for a blog on small talk conversation starters.
+If you are attending a sit-down dinner, the evening will usually begin with cocktails that last 30-45 minutes.
+If small talk is an area where you struggle, click the link for a great blog on conversation starters.

 Do Not Overindulge On Hors d’oeuvres:

 Fun tidbit: Hors d’oeuvre is a French word meaning “outside the meal.”
 It is generally small enough to consume in one bite and is served from a stationary table or passed by the catering staff.
 It is served during cocktails before a dinner party.
 Appetizers are different from hors d’oeuvres.
-Appetizers are what is served before the main entrée at a dinner table.
+Appetizers are what is served before the main entrée while seated at a dinner table.

 Participate!